-1. Go for a simple snowflake.
+1. Go for a jeweled snowflake.

 2. Don't forget about the gold star.

-A simple brass star — like this one on the Bless'er House Christmas tree — is a classic, especially for anyone who likes silver or gold holiday decor.
+A simple brass star — like this one on the Bless'er House Christmas tree — is a classic, especially for anyone who likes silver and gold holiday decor.
 For one, the accessory will work with nearly every aesthetic.
 And it's low-key enough to let the other important festive elements, such as DIY ornaments, shine.

 3. Tap into some Christmas magic.

 Christmas tree topper ideas can incorporate elements of whimsy.
 Just take this delicate holiday fairy that's handmade by Sam Dearden — a Brit living in Belgium.
-(She sells on Etsy, btw!).
+(She sells on Etsy, btw!)
 This one accent can transform an otherwise predictable tree into something magical and work just as well with a rustic Christmas tree as it does with a Scandinavian one.

 4. Indulge your quirks.